How to Contribute¶

 Contributions to Ratel are encouraged.

-Open an issue or RFC (request for comments) pull request to discuss any significant changes before investing time.
-It is useful to create a WIP (work in progress) pull request for any long-running development so that others can be aware of your work and help to avoid creating merge conflicts.
+Open an issue or RFC (request for comments) merge request to discuss any significant changes before investing time.
+It is useful to create a WIP (work in progress) merge request for any long-running development so that others can be aware of your work and help to avoid creating merge conflicts.

 When contributors make a major contribution and support it, their names are included in the automatically generated user-manual documentation.